asteroidzman/asteroidz/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Something in maomaowm isn't working correctly
+about: Something in mango isn't working correctly
 title: ""
 labels: "A: bug"
 assignees: ""